 The principal raw materials used in the manufacture of our products are essential oils, alcohols and specialty chemicals.
 We also purchase packaging components that are manufactured to our design specifications.
 Procurement of materials for all manufacturing facilities is generally made on a global basis through our Global Supplier Relations function.
-We review our supplier base periodically with the specific objectives of improving quality, increasing innovation and speed-to-market and reducing costs.
-In addition, we focus on supply sourcing within the region of manufacture to allow for improved supply chain efficiencies.
+We review our supplier base periodically with the specific objectives of improving quality, increasing innovation and speed-to-market, ensuring supply sufficiency and reducing costs.
+In addition, we focus on supply sourcing within the region of manufacture to allow for improved supply chain efficiencies, lead-time reduction and reduced carbon footprint.
 Some of our products rely on a single or limited number of suppliers; however, we believe that our portfolio of suppliers has adequate resources and facilities to overcome most unforeseen interruptions of supply.
 In the past, we have been able to obtain an adequate supply of essential raw materials and currently believe we have adequate sources of supply for virtually all components of our products.
+To further ensure the adequacy of supply, we utilize sophisticated planning tools and deploy various tactics such as strategic inventory buffer and multi-sourcing solutions.

-We are continually benchmarking the performance of our supply chain and augment our supply base and adjust our distribution networks and manufacturing footprint based upon the changing needs of the business.
+We are continually benchmarking the performance of our supply chain, and we augment our supply base and adjust our distribution networks and manufacturing footprint based upon the changing needs of the business.
 As we integrate acquired brands, we continually seek new ways to leverage our production and sourcing capabilities to improve our overall supply chain performance.